qza/code-challenges/README.md

-# code-challenges
+# code challenges
-Code challenges in Java and Scala
+code challenges in Java and Scala